-Most authors of ‘UA’ fiction do so to entertain their readers, or themselves, or both.
-Very few of us receive any payment of any kind.
+Most authors of ‘UA’ erotic fiction do so to entertain their readers, or themselves, or both.
+Very few accept payment of any kind.
 For the rest of us, it’s your feedback that keeps us going.

-Each of my works has a feedback form at the bottom of the page.
+Each of the works contained herein has a feedback form at the bottom of the page.
 Love a story?
 Hate it?
 Meh?
-Take a moment and let me know—anonymously, if you wish.
+Take a moment and let us know—anonymously, if you wish.

-Stories, scenes and miscellany too short for their own pages.
+Stories, scenes and miscellaneous shit too short for their own pages.